-As an administrator, you can let file editors in your organization move content to a shared drive.
-Admins can also move your organization’s existing Google Drive files and folders to shared drives.
+As an administrator, you can let file editors in your organization move content from My Drive or shared drives to other shared drives.

 Move files and folders to a shared driveBefore you begin